best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * Software and package versions should be documented with the code.
 Typically package versions are recorded using `setup.py` and `requirements.txt` files (Python) or a `DESCRIPTION` file (R).
 * Code should not be dependent on a specific computer to run.
 Running it on a colleague's system can help to check this.
-* When the same analysis is run multiple times or on different systems it should give reproducible outcomes.
+* When the same analysis is run multiple times or on different systems, it should give reproducible outcomes.
 * Container systems, like Docker, help to create reproducible environments to run code.